ezorita/gitcourse/README.md

 	new file:   file.txt

 ```
 Voila!
 See that now `file.txt` is in the _Changes to be commited_?
-That means that we are only one step away from permanently storing `file.txt` in its current version!
+That means that we are only one step away from permanently storing `file.txt` in its current (empty) version!
 Let's make a commit to add `file.txt` to the project:
 ```console
 $ git commit -m "Add file.txt"
 [master (root-commit) 7995707] Add file.txt.
  1 file changed, 0 insertions(+), 0 deletions(-)
  create mode 100644 file.txt
 ```
+Let us briefly explain the `commit` command, it's actually pretty simple.
+Once you have the desired files in the staging area (remember that we add them using `git add` and check what is in the staging area with `git status`) use `git commit -m "message"`, where `message` should be a short description of the updates performed in this commit.

 Now we have added `file.txt` to the repository and git will track the changes made to this file.
 If you immediately type `git status` git will report _nothing to commit, working directory clean_.
 This means that all the tracked files are in their latest versions.
 Let's now update `file.txt` and see how git reacts...
 ```console
 $ echo "Hello!" > file.txt